winnpixie/guardian-aottg/README.md

 # Guardian
-Guardian is a free and open-source Attack on Titan Tribute Game mod that aims to provide a safer experience and enticing features!
+A free and open-source Attack on Titan Tribute Game mod that aims to provide a safer experience and enticing features!

 ## Where can I get/download Guardian?
 Download "[Guardian.zip](https://github.com/alerithe/guardian/raw/master/Guardian.zip)" and extract it!